D13ya/kubesquire/Zero Trust Enforcement in Kubernetes Security.md

     *   *Approach:* Use **Kustomize** to maintain the base application manifests while applying security overlays (`components/network-policies`, `components/service-mesh-istio`) separately.
     *   *Advanced Approach:* Use **kpt** (Google's package manager) to fetch the Online Boutique package. `kpt` allows for "Configuration as Data," enabling you to programmatically inject security contexts and validate manifests against policies *before* they reach the cluster.
     *   *Alternative:* Use the official **Helm Chart** with `networkPolicies.create=true` and `serviceAccounts.annotations` for Workload Identity.
+    *   *GitOps layout:* Create a repo structure such as `apps/online-boutique/base` and `environments/{dev,stage,prod}` overlays.
+Promotion happens via signed tags or PR merges that bump the overlay reference, keeping a clear audit trail for ArgoCD/Flux to sync.

+* **Pre-admission validation:** Add **conftest/OPA** or **Kyverno CLI** checks in CI to lint rendered manifests (from kustomize/helm/kpt) against policy baselines before ArgoCD sees them.
+This ensures "verify before apply" and blocks insecure configs earlier in the pipeline.
+* **Long-term signal:** Enforce required status checks on PRs so unsigned images or policy violations cannot be merged; publish SBOMs and signature verification results as build artifacts for audit.

 * **The Fix \- Image Assurance:** Integrate **Trivy** for build-time scanning and **Cosign** (Sigstore) to sign images.
 * **The Fix \- SBOM:** Generate a Software Bill of Materials (SBOM) using **Syft** during the build.
 Store it in the registry (OCI artifact).
 Use **Kyverno** to verify the presence of an SBOM and reject images with forbidden packages (e.g., Log4j vulnerable versions)17.